robusta-dev/krr/README.md

 ## About The Project

-Robusta KRR (Kubernetes Resource Recommender) is a CLI tool for optimizing resource allocation in Kubernetes clusters.
-It gathers pod usage data from Prometheus and recommends requests and limits for CPU and memory.
-This reduces costs and improves performance.
+Robusta KRR (Kubernetes Resource Recommender) is a CLI tool for **optimizing resource allocation** in Kubernetes clusters.
+It gathers pod usage data from Prometheus and **recommends requests and limits** for CPU and memory.
+This **reduces costs and improves performance**.

 ### Data Integrations